 - AS-PATH description:

-i.
-The information of AS-PATH can be viewed in the Direct Connect gateway.
+- The information of AS-PATH can be viewed in the direct connect gateway.

-ii.
-32-bit string is supported.
-If the string is exceptional, the route will be deleted, and a string exception event will be reported, for which you can configure event alarming.
+- AS-PATH supports a 32-bit string.
+If the string is exceptional, the route will be deleted, and a string exception event will be reported, for which you can configure event alarms.

-iii.
-The maximum AS-PATH length is 30; if the maximum length is exceeded, the AS-PATH will be truncated, and a truncation event will be reported, for which you can configure event alarming.
+- The maximum AS-PATH length is 30; if the maximum length is exceeded, the AS-PATH will be truncated, and a truncation event will be reported, for which you can configure event alarms.

 |VPC in public cloud||VPC instance is unbound or subnet is deleted|